DataRSLI/DataCleanClass/CodeBook.md

 	with a corner frequency of 0.3 Hz.and The units are radians/second.
 	(Note: Acc  for X,Y,Z:standard gravity units 'g') (Note: Gyro for X,Y,Z:units are radians/second)
-	(Note: Mean and Standard Deviation of these measures for each axis)
+	(Note: The Mean and Standard Deviation for each axis is captured in 1-12)

 	"1"  "tBodyAcc.MeanValues.X"
 	"2"  "tBodyAcc.MeanValues.Y"